 Touching the highlands of the world's eighth and tenth highest mountains in the world - Manaslu and Annapurna- this trek offers the best panoramic vista of the Himalayan range with each stride.
 From the marvelous transition of the lush green valley, villages, rugged terrains, rocky sections, to snowy, frosty peaks, the diverse topography will amusingly surprise you.
 Throughout the odyssey, it rewards you with a 360-degree view of Manaslu (8163 m), Annapurna (8091 m), Khangsar Kang (7386 m), stretching to Gangapurna (7476 m), Himlung (7128 m), and Tilicho at 7136 meters, and their close-up view from the top of the pass.

-Cross the Thrilling Kang La Pass at 5320 meters
+Iconic Kang La Pass at 5320 meters

-One of the most iconic, exceeding the elevation of 5000 meters, marks to be the Kang La Pass, where the journey itself is not less than a thrill or a roller coaster climb to the pinnacle, passing through a distinct variety of terrains, with multiple ascents and descents, demanding a high level of fitness.
+One of the most iconic, exceeding the elevation of 5322 meters, is the Kang La Pass, where the journey itself is not less than a thrill or a roller coaster climb to the pinnacle, passing through a distinct variety of terrains, with multiple ascents and descents, demanding a high level of fitness.
 While the uphill climb begins from the morning at 4:00 AM, which is demanding, it requires 8-10 hours of continuous hiking, after reaching the top pinnacle, unravels the captivating sunrise view over the Annapurna ranges, including Annapurna I, II, Gangapurna, Tilicho Peak, at it's 360 degree panoramic form, which is why this view point, also, listed at the best annapurna view points.
 Apart from the views, it also stands out as an adrenaline-boasting adventure, giving you a sense of accomplishment after the hardship, boosting your self-confidence, and resilience.

 Visit ancient monasteries and Tibetan culture in Nar and Phu